-You'll need jumper cables of some sort.
-These can be full sized cables like you use in your car, or they can be miniature cables designed for motorcycle applications (as long as there are alligator clips on both ends).
-You can even make jumper cables from sections of utility wire that you carry for emergencies, or wire that you find along the trail.
-The larger the gauge, the better.
-Keep the length as short as possible.
-BestRest has some compact cables for just this purpose: http://www.bestrestproducts.com/p-357-jumpercables.aspx

-One trick you can use when riding with a buddy is to remove the battery from his bike (fully charged), and take it over to your disabled bike.
+- 1. You'll need jumper cables of some sort.
+These can be full sized cables like you use in your car, or they can be miniature cables designed for motorcycle applications (as long as they have alligator clips on both ends).
+You can even make jumper cables from sections of wire that you carry for emergencies, or wire that you find along the trail.
+The larger the gauge of the wire, the better.
+Keep the wire length as short as possible. - 2.
+One trick you can use when riding with a buddy, is to remove the battery from his bike (fully charged), and take it over to your disabled bike.
 Leave your battery in your bike.
-Use a couple short pieces of wire to jump-start your bike, using his battery as the power source.
-Get your bike started and let it idle and charge, while you put his battery back where it belongs.
+Use a couple short pieces of wire to iump-start your bike, using his battery as the power source.
+Get your bike started and let it idle and charge. while you put his battery back.
 This trick minimizes the need to carry a long jumper cables - all you need is about 18" of cable.
-Note: most bikes won't keep running when the battery is completely removed, so the idea of using his battery to start your bike, then hot-swapping batteries while your bike is idling, probably won't work.

-- Motorcycle electrical systems are fairly fragile, meaning that they won't tolerate large spikes in voltage or current.
+Note: most bikes won't keep running when the battery is completely removed, so the idea of using his battery to start your bike, then hot-swapping batteries while your bike is idling, probably won't work. - 3.
+Motorcycle electrical systems are fairly fragile, meaning that they won't tolerate large spikes in voltage or current.
 If you jump-start your bike you risk causing damage to your electrical system.
-Read your owner's manual, talk to your mechanic, and weigh the risks. - 3.
+Read your owner's manual, talk to your mechanic, and weigh the risks. - 4.
 Unlike the techniques used for jump-starting a car (leaving the engine running on the donor vehicle), I prefer to have the donor vehicle engine OFF when jump starting a motorcycle.
 This reduces the chances of a voltage or amperage spike.
-Motorcycles start fairly easily so having the donor engine running isn't necessary. - 4.
+Motorcycles start fairly easily so having the donor engine running isn't necessary. - 5.
 Attach the cables so positive terminals are connected between both vehicles (your bike and the donor vehicle).
-Attach a negative lead to one vehicle's battery. - 5.
-Make the final connection to a negative grounding source away from the battery (attach to the frame).
-The last connection will result in a small spark.
-You don't want the spark anywhere near the battery (hydrogen gas may be present), or near the gas tank. - 6.
+Attach a negative lead to one vehicle's battery. - 6.
+Make the final connection to a negative grounding source away from the battery (frame).
+That last connection will result in a spark so you don't want that connection anywhere near the battery (hydrogen gas) or the gas tank. - 7.
 Once connected wait a few moments, then hit your starter button.
 You'll know right away if the battery is hopelessly drained, or if it just needs a quick boost to turn over the motor.
-Don't run the starter for more than a few seconds or your jumper cables will overheat. - 7.
+Don't run the starter for more than a few seconds or your jumper cables will overheat. - 8.
 If your bike has an accessory port that you use to draw power for an accessory, that port is NOT a suitable place to connect your jump-starter wires.
 The gauge (thickness) of wire running to that port probably won't handle the current and the wires may be damaged.
 Also, it's likely the port is connected into your bike's electrical system in some fashion.
 You want to avoid the bike's wiring system and get the electrons directly to the battery itself, completely bypassing the bike's electrical system.

-3630 Bump Starting
+Bump Starting

-3632 If you can't get the bike started with the kick-starter or the electric starter, you can usually get it to run by bump 3633 starting.
+If you can't get the bike started with the kick-starter or the electric starter, you can usually get it to run by bump starting.
 You'll need some muscle power or a downhill slope to help you pick up speed.
-You can also have your 3634 buddy tow you up to speed using his bike.
+You can also have your buddy tow you up to speed using his bike.
 See the section on towing.
-Here's how to bump start a bike: 3635
+Here's how to bump start a bike: